sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtsensors</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Qt5 - Sensors component
+Short desc    : Qt5 - Sensors component
 URL          : http://www.qt.io/
-Лицензия     : LGPLv2 with exceptions or GPLv3 with exceptions
+License      : LGPLv2 with exceptions or GPLv3 with exceptions
-Описание     : The Qt Sensors API provides access to sensor hardware via QML and C++
+Descript     : The Qt Sensors API provides access to sensor hardware via QML and C++
              : interfaces.
 The Qt Sensors API also provides a motion gesture recognition
              : API for devices.
 ```